python-pillow/docker-images/manylinux1-wheel-build/README.md

 it's intended to be a quick way to build manylinux wheels with the production version of the libraries for debugging and testing purposes.
-This is designed to work as a single docker image that doesn't require privlege or multiple images to run.
+This is designed to work as a single docker image that doesn't require privilege or multiple images to run.

 Like the other images in this repo, it expects that there is a Pillow source directory mounted at /Pillow.
 Unlike the others, it puts the